siparsecurity/siparsecurity.github.io/README.md

   <div class="faq-wrap">
     <div class="faq-item">
       <div class="faq-q">Are your tools really free?</div>
       <div class="faq-a"><div class="faq-a-inner">Yes — completely free.
 All tools are open-source and published on GitHub under the MIT License.
 You can download, use, and modify them at no cost.
-Pro versions with advanced features are available separately for those who need them.</div></div>
+A Pro version with advanced features is available separately for GhostClaim.</div></div>
     </div>
     <div class="faq-item">
       <div class="faq-q">What is subdomain takeover and why does GhostClaim matter?</div>